emehrkay/khadijah/README.md

 * I'll put together something soon.
 Hopefully the interface is simple enough to grok becuase this doesn't really do too much.
 Just start with `khadijah` and work your way out.

+3. Go version support?

+* I don't know.
+I didn't use `any` or any generics because those features arent really necessary and not everyone has 1.18+
 ## License

 MIT